-Jeff Bezos, Elon Musk and Richard Branson have a combined net worth of $400 billion, roughly the size of the GDP of the entire nation of Ireland.
-And all three men have decided to put vast sums of their wealth into chasing their space travel dreams, creating a modern space race in which ultra-rich men — rather than countries — shoot for the stars.
-The space companies founded by the three billionaires all have slightly different goals and varying visions of how to achieve them.
-But never has the Branson-Musk-Bezos dynamic appeared more competitive than when Branson announced earlier this month that he would fire himself into outer space on a suborbital joy ride just days before Bezos will clamber into his own rocket.Branson’s flight took off without a hitch on Sunday, while Bezos plans to take off July 20.But which billionaire is truly winning this so-called space race?
-It all depends on how you look at it.
+Jeff Bezos, Elon Musk and Richard Branson are three billionaire entrepreneurs who have a combined net worth of $400 billion, equivalent to the GDP of Ireland.
+They have decided to invest a significant amount of their wealth into their space travel dreams, creating a modern space race that is dominated by ultra-rich men rather than countries.
+The space companies founded by the three billionaires have different goals and visions of how to achieve them.
+Although the Branson-Musk-Bezos dynamic has appeared competitive, it depends on how you look at it.
+In this regard, this article assesses which billionaire is winning the space race.

-Putting it in perspective
+Putting it in Perspective:

-If one billionaire has made a desire not to rush-manufacture rockets a part of his brand, it’s Bezos.
-He founded Blue Origin in 2000 and gave it the motto “gradatim ferociter,” a Latin phrase that translates to “step by step, ferociously.”
-The company’s mascot is also a tortoise, paying homage to the tortoise and the hare fable that made the “slow and steady wins the race” mantra a childhood staple.
-The company operates slowly and meticulously, unlike SpaceX, which embraces speed and trial-and-error over slow, meticulous development processes.For years, the company operated in almost complete secrecy.
-But now it’s goals are quite clear: Bezos, the world’s richest person, wants to eventually send people to live and work in spinning, orbital space coloniesto extend human life after Earth reaches a theoretical, far-off energy scarcity crisis.
-And he started Blue Origin in order to develop cheaper rocket and spacecraft technologies that would be necessary to creating such extraterrestrial housing.
+Bezos, who is the world’s richest person, founded Blue Origin in 2000 and gave it the motto “gradatim ferociter,” which translates to “step by step, ferociously.”
+The company’s mascot is a tortoise, paying homage to the tortoise and the hare fable that made the “slow and steady wins the race” mantra a childhood staple.
+The company operates slowly and meticulously, unlike SpaceX, which embraces speed and trial-and-error over slow, meticulous development processes.
+Blue Origin aims to develop cheaper rocket and spacecraft technologies to create extraterrestrial housing necessary for extending human life after Earth reaches a theoretical, far-off energy scarcity crisis.
 The company has also laid out plans for a lunar lander and to work alongside NASA and others to establish a moon base.
 Blue Origin’s fully autonomous, reusable, suborbital rocket, called New Shepard, was intended to…